Help & Answers

 BookBud supports a wide range of fiction and nonfiction genres.
 Fiction writers use it for novels, thrillers, romance, fantasy, sci-fi, short story collections, and more.
 Nonfiction writers use it for business books, self-help guides, how-to titles, memoirs, educational materials, and topic-driven ebooks.
 During project setup you specify your genre, tone, and writing style, and the AI adapts accordingly.

-BookBud.ai supports over 20 languages including American and British English, Spanish, French, German, Italian, Portuguese, Dutch, and more.
+BookBud.ai supports over 45 languages, including American and British English, Spanish, French, German, Italian, Portuguese, Brazilian Portuguese, Dutch, Arabic, Hindi, Japanese, Chinese (Simplified and Traditional), Korean, and many more.
 You choose the language when you create a new project and the AI generates all content in that language — outlines, section text, and cover copy.

 Yes.
 On the login and registration page you will see a 'Sign in with Google' button in addition to the standard email and password option.
 Either method creates the same account, and you can switch to email login at any time by setting a password on your account page.